-This project will involve a market assessment of the small residential buildings sector with a focus on two-unit buildings in the ComEd service territory.
-The project team's goal is to identify new energy-saving opportunities for both deep energy retrofits and new construction markets.
-The assessment will consider best practices from other markets and analyze the northern Illinois building stock to identify segments that represent the most opportunity for ComEd.
-Following the market assessment, Elevate Energy will submit an interim report to ComEd at which point they will determine if they should move forward with the second project task.
-For the second task, Elevate proposes to conduct interviews and focus groups with owners of two-unit buildings to better understand barriers and motivations to making energy efficiency improvements.
-Finally, the project team will conduct a technical innovation analysis to identify advanced residential technology opportunities relevant to the small residential energy retrofit and new construction markets.
+This project involved a market assessment of the small residential buildings sector with a focus on two-unit buildings in the ComEd service territory.
+The project team's goal was to identify new energy-saving opportunities for both deep energy retrofits and new construction markets.
+The assessment considered best practices from other markets and analyzed the northern Illinois building stock to identify segments that represent the most opportunity for ComEd.
+Following the market assessment, Elevate Energy submitted an interim report to ComEd, at which point it was determined not to proceed with the second task.
+For the second task, Elevate proposed to conduct interviews and focus groups with owners of two-unit buildings to better understand barriers and motivations to making energy efficiency improvements.
+Finally, the project team conducted a technical innovation analysis to identify advanced residential technology opportunities relevant to the small residential energy retrofit and new construction markets.

 Elevate Energy completed a final report and presented their findings to ComEd.
 The Income Eligible programs team has taken the recommendations into consideration for future program design.
-The R&D team decided not to move forward with the proposed focus group task because ComEd completed similar focus groups in 2018 and did not see a need to conduct additional focus groups at this point.
+The Emerging Technologies Team decided not to move forward with the proposed focus group task because ComEd completed similar focus groups in 2018 and did not see a need to conduct additional focus groups at this point.